|

 the file is in use).
 Therefore, you need to keep track of the order of

-analyses so as to avoid confusion later on (scripting can help here).
+analyses so as to avoid confusion later on.

-If you elect to use notes or store animal mass, these items are saved only
+If you use notes or store animal mass, these items are saved only

 once per spreadsheet line (not every time you save an analysis result).